fmauquie/react-native-dp3t-sdk/README.md

 ```
 </strike>

-This lib does not work on emulators or simulators, and will crash or burn incomprehensibly.
+This lib does not work on emulators or simulators, because Bluetooth.
 Run on physical devices.

+If you use Fiber to display the Android SDK database, note that the ephID column is always blank.
+This is because ephIDs are encrypted BLOBs, they are _not_ missing.

 ## Necessary manual Android setup